 - The authors compared savings rates among employees who opted to participate in the plan with savings rates among employees who declined to join the plan.

 - Across the three experimental sites, average savings rates tended to increase, with higher increases for program participants than for nonparticipants.

 - The quality of causal evidence presented in this study is low.
 This low rating means that we are not confident that the difference in savings rates between program participants and nonparticipants results from participation in the savings plan.

-Evaluation of Save More Tomorrow™
+Save More Tomorrow™

 - After implementing the SMarT program, average savings rates at the unnamed U.S. manufacturer increased from 4.4 to 10.6 percent of income.

 - Among the employees at the anonymous company, those who joined the SMarT plan observed the greatest increase in savings rates, from 3.5 percent of income before the program to 13.6 percent of income by the fourth pay raise after joining the program.

 - Average savings levels across all employees at Ispat Inland changed only slightly (from 5.5 to 5.8 percent of income) by the first pay raise after SMarT program implementation.
 However, savings rates among those who joined SMarT increased more over this period than did savings rates among those who did not enroll.
 Among employees who were already 401(k) plan participants, the saving rates among SMarT participants increased by 1.76 percentage points but decreased slightly for non-participants.
 Among employees who were not already 401(k) plan participants, increases were 2.28 and 0.26 percentage points, respectively.

 - Savings rates among SMarT enrollees at Philips Electronics were 1.3 percentage points higher than among employees in comparison divisions after program implementation; at each of the two divisions for which SMarT was available, the savings rate increased more among employees who had not previously been saving through the 401(k) plan.

 Considerations for Interpreting the Findings